ajschumacher/ajschumacher.github.io/20240915-on_the_edge_by_silver/index.md

 I think Silver missed another aspect, which is that even very small bets can be bad bets to make - even when they're positive EV.
-The thing to consider is the probability of ending up better off or worse off then currently.
+The thing to consider is the probability of ending up better off or worse off than currently.
 Even if the EV is very positive, if the chance of "hitting it" is low and the chance of getting worse off is high, it's very sensible to not make that bet.